MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/opening-browser-instance.md

 <!-- ====================================================================== -->
 ## Opening the browser as part of a debugging session

 Another way to open a browser instance is to open the browser as part of a debugging session.
-See [Use the extension with the Visual Studio Code debugging workflow](#use-the-extension-with-the-visual-studio-code-debugging-workflow) below.
+See [Use the extension with the Visual Studio Code debugging workflow](./extension-debugging-workflow.md).

 The extension opens a new browser as an embedded browser in Visual Studio Code.
 This **Devtools: Browser preview** tab can be moved anywhere within the editor.
 You can use this tab side by side with your source code, or split the panes and have the browser preview below your code: